phetsims/gas-properties/doc/model.md

 Particles represent gas molecules.
 They are rigid bodies that have mass, radius, location, and velocity.

 Mass and radius may be modified in the _Diffusion_ screen.
-In the other screens, particles have these fixes masses and radii:
+In the other screens, particles have these fixed masses and radii:

 * Heavy particles: mass = 28 AMU (equaivalent to N<sub>2</sub>), radius = 125 pm
 * Light particles: mass = 4 AMU (equaivalent to He, rounded to the closest integer), radius = 87.5 pm